The Misconception That Costs Homeowners Roof Space

 A Practical Decision Framework

-If space is genuinely constrained, prioritize higher efficiency (monocrystalline) even at higher per-panel cost, since this may be the only way to meet your electricity generation goals within your available space.
+If space is tight, lean toward higher efficiency (monocrystalline) even at a higher per-panel cost, since it may be your only route to meeting your generation goals within the space available.

-Consider aesthetic preference as a secondary factor once the space and cost calculations have narrowed your reasonable options.
+Factor in aesthetic preference last, once space and cost calculations have already narrowed the field.

 A Quick Reference Summary